 There are a number of companies that manufactured asbestos-containing car and truck parts.
 They include Johns-Manville, Owens Corning, Bosch, Dana Corp, Raybestos, Cooper Industries and RPM Int'l.

 The dangers of asbestos exposure were becoming very obvious by the middle of the 1970's.
 There were more and more occurrences of workers developing pulmonary disease including lung cancer, asbestosis and the most severe form of asbestos cancer - mesothelioma.
 This was particularly evident in workers who had extended exposure to asbestos dust and fibers in an occupational setting.

-We will explore these illnesses in a little more detail:
+Auto mechanics are at risk to develop mesothelioma.
 Mesothelioma is a severe form of cancer.
 The only certain cause of mesothelioma is exposure to asbestos.
 It can attack one or more areas but is generally seen in the lungs, the area surrounding the heart or in the abdomen.
 The organs themselves are not affected; rather it is the lining surrounding them that is attacked.
 Pleural mesothelioma is most commonly seen and involves the lining inside the lung.
 Peritoneal mesothelioma affects the stomach lining and pericardial mesothelioma affects the lining around the area of the heart.

+Auto mechanics are also at risk to develop asbestos related lung cancer.
 Unlike mesothelioma, lung cancer can develop from exposure to a variety of substances.
 However, workers exposed to asbestos that also have a smoking history have a higher risk of developing lung cancer because the exposure can result in cancerous tumors that block the airways.

 It is very common for much time to elapse from the end of asbestos exposure to the onset of an asbestos related disease.
 Oftentimes lung cancer will not show up until ten years after a person was exposed to asbestos and there is an even longer latency period for asbestosis and mesothelioma cancer.
 In those cases it can be as long as 30 or 40 years!
-Mesothelioma symptoms are often dismissed as common ailments in the early stages but can include chest pain, difficulty breathing, and a dry cough that may show blood.